SharePoint/sp-dev-docs/docs/solution-guidance/portal-information-architecture.md

 ---
 title: Information architecture guidance for SharePoint Online portals
-description: Guidelines for ensuring a solid information architecture for your intranet site. ms.date: 4/30/2018
+description: Describes site organization patterns, and guidelines for incorporating permissions, search, taxonomy, and large media in your SharePoint Online portal. ms.date: 4/30/2018
 ---